1. Home

 Two, Three or More Syllable Adjectives

-place 'the most' before the adjective
+Place 'the most' before the adjective

 Example: interesting - the most interesting / difficult - the most difficult